joycelovedorial/kampuni/README.md

   click the register button and fill in relevant details *password should be > 6 characters and have a mix of alphabets and numbers

 ### 2. Join a community
-join "the main gang 👽" community
+join "the main gang 👽" community, password: 123

 ### 3. Outings
 join any outing on home page, create and view your outings on planner page